 This is a quick tutorial on how to create Excel Sparklines, miniature charts that fit within a single cell of an Excel worksheet.
-Sparklines are an excellent way to show in a small space the trends or variations in a large volume of data.
+Sparklines are an excellent way to show in a small area of your consulting findings the trends or variations in a large volume of data.

 This tutorial is a basic tutorial on creating and formatting Sparklines.
 In the next blog you will see some pretty cool tricks you can use to get Sparklines to do far more than they were ever designed for.
 You will see how to animate them, make them dynamic so they adjust to additional data, change end points, and more.